cpanel/elevate/docs-website-src/content/getting-started.md

 If you need more help, you can [open a ticket](https://docs.cpanel.net/knowledge-base/technical-support-services/how-to-open-a-technical-support-ticket/).

-### Application Manager (Passenger) Apps and upgrading from AlmaLinux 8 to AlmaLinux 9
+### Application Manager (Passenger) Apps

-During the ELevate process from AlmaLinux 8 to AlmaLinux 9, it automatically updates your Application Manager apps (powered by mod_passenger).
+During the ELevate process, it automatically updates your Application Manager apps (powered by mod_passenger).
 ELevate performs the following actions:

-* Application registration
+* Application registration.
-* Apache virtual host configuration
+* Apache virtual host configuration.
 * The renamed package.
 For example, `ea-ruby27-mod_passenger` to `ea-apache24-mod-passenger`.

 However, your application's runtime dependencies are not migrated and may no longer work on the upgraded OS.